Mayor of Padang

-The mayor of Padang is an elected politician who is accountable for the strategic government of Padang, one of the provincial capitals in Indonesia.
+The Mayor of Padang is an elected politician who is accountable for the strategic government of Padang, one of the provincial capitals in Indonesia.
 The position was first held by W.M.
 Ouwerkerk when the role was created in 1928 by the Dutch colonial government, while under government of Indonesia it was first held by Abubakar Jaar in 1945, after Indonesian independence.

 Mayors of Indonesian provinces are now chosen via popular election.
-Mahyeldi Ansharullah has held the position since 2014 until 2019 after being elected in the 2013 election.
+Fadly Amran has held the position since 2025 until 2030 after being elected in the 2024 election.

 Below is a list of mayors of Padang.